SuboptimalEng/slime-sim-webgpu/README.md

-# 🐌 Slime Sim WebGPU
+# 🐌 Slime Mold with WebGPU + TypeScript

-Simulating slime on the web with WebGPU.

-## Introduction

-In a previous project, I made a [slime mold simulation in Unity](https://github.com/SuboptimalEng/slime-sim-unity) to learn more about compute shaders.
-This time, I'm working on bringing the slime simulation to the web with WebGPU.
+In a previous project, I made a [slime mold simulation in Unity](https://github.com/SuboptimalEng/slime-mold-unity) to learn more about compute shaders.
+This time, I'm bringing the slime mold simulation to the web with WebGPU and TypeScript.

 ## Resources